mdn/content/files/en-us/mdn/writing_guidelines/what_we_write/index.md

 In general, our definition of the earliest we'll consider documenting a new technology is:

-_"When the feature is on a standards track and is implemented somewhere."_
+> When the feature is on a standards track and is implemented somewhere.

 We consider documenting a new technology if it is: